Asigarh Fort: Tomaras- Builder and first rulers of present Asigarh Fort

-Multiple (three) Tomara Gurjar kings seem to have shared the name "Anangapala" (IAST: Anaṅgapāla).
-Around 1000 CE, Asigarh, Haryana and Delhi were in control of emperors of Tomara dynasty, when in 1014 Mahmud Ghazni attacked Thanesar and Hansi where he mass destroyed Hindu temples, and again in 1025 he also attacked Somnath templeof Jud.
+Multiple (three) Tomara kings seem to have shared the name "Anangapala" (IAST: Anaṅgapāla).
+Around 1000 CE, Asigarh, Haryana and Delhi were in control of emperors of Tomara dynasty, when in 1014 Mahmud Ghazni attacked Thanesar and Hansi where he mass destroyed Hindu temples, and again in 1025 he also attacked Somnath temple.
 Mahmud Ghazni had sent his son Mas'ud I of Ghazni to attack Hansi in 1037 CE, when Masud attacked swordsmen of Hansi and took Hindu women into slavery who were later sold at Gazni.
 In 1041 in revenge for murder of his father, Mahmud Ghazni's nephew Mawdud of Ghazni (r.
 1041-50 CE) seized the throne from his uncle Mahmud Ghazni.
-Kumarpal Tomar (or Mahipal Tomar) of Tomar dynasty who ruled this area from Delhi in the 11th century recaptured Hansi and Thanesar regions from Mawdud, and based on fragmentary Tomar inscriptions discovered from Mahipalpur in Delhi it has been theorized that Mahipala established a new capital at Mahipalapura (now Mahipalpur).
+Kumarpal Tomar (Mahipal Tomar) of Tomara dynasty who ruled this area from Delhi in the 11th century recaptured Hansi and Thanesar regions from Mawdud, and based on fragmentary Tomar inscriptions discovered from Mahipalpur in Delhi it has been theorized that Mahipala established a new capital at Mahipalapura (now Mahipalpur).